alncat/TanhWF/README.md

 # TanhWF
-solving random systems of quadratic equations with tanh wirtinger flow
+This repository contains the paper solving random systems of quadratic equations with tanh wirtinger flow and its implementation.
+The wirtinger flow algorithm proposed in this paper is implemented in two files, compute_grad.m and TWF.m.
+To test this algorithm with tanh initialization method on 1D gaussian systems, set the variable 'Param.init' in Example_1D_Gaussian.m to 'tanh' and the variable 'Param.grad_type' to 'LIN'.
+The configuration of the systems to be solved can be changed by setting the variables 'n1' and 'm', which represent the number of unknowns and measurements, respectively.
+Finally run test_1d.m.